hashgraph/hedera-smart-contracts/README.md

 For further details on methods, hashes and availability please refer to [PRNG Precompile methods](contracts/util-precompile/README.md)

+## Development guidelines

+This project is set up using the Hardhat development environment.
+To get started, please follow this [guidelines](./GUIDELINES.md).

 ## Support

 If you have a question on how to use the product, please see our